nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Compile and run the program.
-A profiling summary will be printed on the
+Compile and run the code.
+A profiling summary will be printed on the screen,
-screen, something like:
+something like:

 @verbatim